Ibrahimm08/T-Level/README.md

   - Development
   - what users most liked
   - what users most disliked/disapointed
+  - what did you do during development
+  - Go over different components that you asked about

 Go through every queestion and talk about it